Call for Papers

 This conference is an attempt to resurrect the tradition of Austrian economics- and liberty-oriented thinking that thrived in central Europe at the beginning of the 20th century, but sadly disappeared thereafter.
 By establishing an annual forum for scholars and students to meet and exchange ideas we hope to build a solid institutional basis for the advancement of the liberty-oriented research program.

-The Conference takes place in the quaint and newly reconstructed building of the CEVRO Institute College in the heart of Prague, the capital of Czech Republic.
+The Conference takes place in the quaint and newly reconstructed building of the CEVRO Institute [school of legal and social studies] in the heart of Prague, the capital of Czech Republic.

 We hope you will join us!